The Best Phones for Kids 2025

 2024 SafeWise Kids Safety Awards

 The top four phones on this list were Kids Safety Award winners in 2024!
-We tested and measured four categories of kids' safety tech including smartwatches, GPS trackers, parental controls, and phones to find products parents and kids love.
+We tested and measured four categories of kids' safety tech, including smartwatches, GPS trackers, parental controls, and phones, to find products parents and kids love.
+Watch for our 2025 award winners coming out later this spring.

 Product